Duqqa: Etymology

 The word is derived from the Arabic for "to pound" since the mixture of spices and nuts is pounded together after being dry roasted to a texture that is neither powdered nor paste-like.

+Ingredients

 The actual composition of the spice mix can vary from family to family, vendor to vendor though there are common ingredients, such as sesame, coriander, cumin, salt and black pepper.
 Reference to a 19th-century text lists marjoram, mint, zaatar and chickpeas as further ingredients that can be used in the mixture.
 A report from 1978 indicates that even further ingredients can be used, such as nigella, millet flour and dried cheese.
 Some modern variants include pine nuts, pumpkin seeds or sunflower seeds.
+Gazan duqqa typically contains dill seeds and chile flakes, both popular ingredients in that region.

 Internationally

-Duqqa is now becoming popular in some countries outside Egypt.
-In the United States it has gained exposure through such TV shows as Top Chef, Chopped and Iron Chef America.
-In Australia, several companies now make it in a variety of flavours.
-It has become popular in the past ten years, probably due to recent Lebanese and Arabic immigration as well as television cooking shows such as SBS Food Network.
+In the 2000s, duqqa began to become popular in some countries outside Egypt.
+In the United States it gained exposure through such TV shows as Top Chef, Chopped and Iron Chef America.
+In Australia, several companies began to make it in a variety of flavours, where its popularity may have been due to Lebanese and Arabic immigration as well as television cooking shows such as SBS Food Network.
 It can be found in supermarkets, specialty stores and many farmers' markets.